TacticalSpoon331/iTracker/README.md

 # iTracker

-A set of scripts that allow you to collect and interpret information about your iPhone
+A set of scripts that allow you to collect and interpret information about your iDevice

 While this project was made to be deployed on a Raspberry Pi, it can be used on OSX and Windows with little difficulty

 # How to use tracker.py

+This script will collect location and status data from an iDevice

 1. Install pyicloud (https://pypi.org/project/pyicloud/) for python3
 2. Put your AppleID credentials on lines 5 and 6 (These are only sent to Apple, they are not stored)